Shin-Nakano Dam

-Nakano Dam (Pre) (中野ダム（元）) is a gravity dam located in Hokkaido Prefecture in Japan.
+Shin-Nakano Dam (新中野ダム) is a gravity dam located in Hokkaido Prefecture in Japan.
 The dam is used for water supply.
 The catchment area of the dam is 17.5 km^{2}.
 The dam impounds about 8 ha of land when full and can store 764 thousand cubic meters of water.
 The construction of the dam was started on 1956 and completed in 1960.